mia-platform/documentation/docs/development_suite/set-up-infrastructure/revisions-and-versions.md

 ## Version History

-As the Revision History, there is also the Version History that list all the versions created on the Project.
+Similarly to the Revision History, the Version History lists all the versions created on the Project.

 <div style={{display: 'flex', justifyContent: 'center'}}>